 Visual students might then appreciate the How to Solve It Mind Map posted at GoGeometry.com.
 It is interactive illustrating Polya's steps with key questions to consider at each stage in problem solving.

-Next, students should review techniques for taking multiple choice and essay tests and how to deal with anxiety, such as those provided by Southwestern University: Preparation for a Successful Exam Day or at Study Guides and Strategies: Multiple Choice Tests.
-Students need to know about the mechanics of test taking, such as distracters, adhering to time limits, working with bubble sheets, reading and following test directions, and using deductive thinking to eliminate incorrect answers.
-They might begin their essays using graphic organizers to plan, write on every other line, which leaves room for revision when the response is reread.
+Next, learners should review techniques for completing multiple choice, short-answer and extended response questions, as the OGT math exam contains these three types.
+They need to know about the mechanics of test taking, such as distracters, adhering to time limits, working with bubble sheets or online testing formats, reading and following test directions, and using deductive thinking to eliminate incorrect answers.

 When students feel confident that they have mastered the objectives, they should take a few practice tests, such as:

-After all this preparation, remind students to get a good rest the night before and to eat a good breakfast on test day.
+After all this preparation, learners might still have some text anxiety.
+Cuesta College provides relaxation techniques and how to overcome negative self-talk in How to Reduce Text Anxiety.
+Finally, remind students to get a good rest the night before and to eat a good breakfast on test day.
 These strategies have given them the confidence they need to do well.

 Gayler, K., Chudowsky, N., Kober, N., & Hamilton, M. (2003, August).
 State high school exit exams put to the test.
 Washington, D.C.: Center on Education Policy.
 Available under section: High School Exit Exams at http://www.cep-dc.org/